michaelpappas/pixly-frontend/README.md

-## Jobly
+## Pixly

 A image uploading React app that communicates to the Flask backend.
-Users can upload images, resize, convert to black and white, extract exif data, and filter by image name and size
+Users can upload images, resize, convert to black and white, extract EXIF data, and filter by image name and size.

 ## Project Status
 In progress: